jwilliamsresearch/blog/_posts/2024-10-12-website-architecture-overview.md

 ---
 layout: post
-title: Building a New Website and Blog: Format and Architecture
+title: "Building a New Website and Blog: Format and Architecture"
-subtitle: An overview of my new academic portfolio website architecture, explaining the (overly complex) organisation.
+subtitle: "An overview of my new academic portfolio website architecture, explaining the design considerations and organisation."
-lead: Over the past couple of months I have been re-designing and building a new online portfolio for my work.
-This article will explore my design choices and experience in developing jwilliams.science.
+lead: "Over the past couple of months I have been re-designing and building a new online portfolio for my work.
+This article will explore my design choices and experience in developing jwilliams.science."
-brief: This article will explore my experience of developing a new website for use as my main portfolio of work.
+brief: "This article will explore my experience of developing a new website for use as my main portfolio of work.
 My previous website had been developed and not updated for roughly three years and the new website will support enhanced project and blog-based updates.
-This article shares a few thoughts about my experiences in designing the new online presence.
+This article shares a few thoughts about my experiences in designing the new online presence."
 author: J. Williams
 keywords: Website Development, Software Development, Personal Website
 displaytheme: '#2d3142'